rubrikinc/terraform-provider-polaris/docs/resources/azure_archival_location.md

 ### Optional

 - `customer_managed_key` (Block Set) Customer managed storage encryption.
-Specify the regions and their respective encryption details.
-For other regions, data will be encrypted using platform managed keys. (see [below for nested schema](#nestedblock--customer_managed_key))
+For `SPECIFIC_REGION`, a customer managed key block for the specific region must be specified.
+For `SOURCE_REGION`, a customer managed key block for each source region should be specified, source regions not having a customer managed key block will have its data encrypted with platform managed keys. (see [below for nested schema](#nestedblock--customer_managed_key))
 - `redundancy` (String) Azure storage redundancy.
 Possible values are `GRS`, `GZRS`, `LRS`, `RA_GRS`, `RA_GZRS` and `ZRS`.
 Default value is `LRS`.
 Changing this forces a new resource to be created.
 - `storage_account_region` (String) Azure region to store the snapshots in.
 If not specified, the snapshots will be stored in the same region as the workload.
 Changing this forces a new resource to be created.
 - `storage_account_tags` (Map of String) Azure storage account tags.
 Each tag will be added to the storage account created by RSC.